Global Partners' System of Assets Prepares It for Tariffs

 By the Numbers

-Bolstered by an integrated asset base and diverse portfolio of liquid energy products, Global Partners capped the year with a solid fourth quarter performance, Slifka reported.
-According to the executive, both the wholesale and gasoline distribution and station operations (GDSO) segments demonstrated robust growth in 2024.
+Bolstered by an integrated asset base and diverse portfolio of liquid energy products, Global Partners capped 2024 with a solid fourth-quarter performance, Slifka reported.
+According to the executive, both its wholesale and gasoline distribution and station operations (GDSO) segments demonstrated robust growth in 2024.

-GDSO segment product margin was $213.6 million in the fourth quarter of 2024 compared with $245.4 million in the same period of 2023.
-Product margin from gasoline distribution was $145.7 million compared with $177.8 million in the year-earlier period, primarily reflecting lower fuel margins (cents per gallon).
+GDSO segment product margin was $213.6 million in the fourth quarter of 2024 compared to $245.4 million in the same period of 2023.
+Product margin from gasoline distribution was $145.7 million compared to $177.8 million in the year-ago period, primarily reflecting lower fuel margins (cents per gallon).

-Station operations product margin — which includes convenience store and prepared food sales, sundries and rental income — increased from $67.9 million in Q4 2024 to $67.6 million in Q4 2023.
+Station operations product margin — which includes convenience store and prepared food sales, sundries and rental income — increased to $67.9 million in Q4 2024 from $67.6 million in Q4 2023.

-Looking at the wholesale segment, product margin was $79.8 million in the fourth quarter of 2024, compared to $51.9 million in the same period of 2023.
+Looking at its wholesale segment, product margin was $79.8 million in the fourth quarter of 2024, compared to $51.9 million in the same period of 2023.

-Gasoline and gasoline blendstocks product margin increased to $38.6 million in Q4 2024 vs. $25.4 million for the year-ago period, driven primarily by the acquisition of liquid energy terminals from Motiva in late 2023 and by more favorable market conditions.

-Product margin from distillates and other oils was $41.2 million in the fourth quarter of 2024.

 Other Financials

-Other earnings Global Partners reported on for the fourth quarter of 2024 and the full year 2024 were:
+Other earnings Global Partners reported for the fourth quarter and full year were:

-- Total sales were $4.2 billion in Q4, primarily due to a decrease in prices and partially offset by an increase in volume sold.
+- Total sales of $4.2 billion in Q4, primarily due to a decrease in prices and partially offset by an increase in volume sold.

-For the quarter ended Dec.
-31, 2024, Global Partners' portfolio of c-stores totaled 1,584 sites, in addition to the 64 sites operating under the Spring Partners Retail LLC joint venture.
+Global Partners' portfolio of c-stores totaled 1,584 sites, in addition to the 64 sites operating under the Spring Partners Retail LLC joint venture, for the quarter ended Dec.
+31, 2024.

 Headquartered in Waltham, Global Partners operates or maintains dedicated storage at 54 liquid energy terminals — with connectivity to strategic rail, pipeline and marine assets — spanning from Maine to Florida and into the U.S. Gulf States.
 Through this extensive network, the company distributes gasoline, distillates, residual oil and renewable fuels to wholesalers, retailers and commercial customers.
 In addition, Global Partners owns, operates and/or supplies more than 1,700 retail locations across the Northeast states, the Mid-Atlantic and Texas.